joopringelberg/perspectives-proxy/README.md

 ```

 ## Usage
 The purescript module `perspectivesAPI` (part of perspectives-core) uses the exported function `createRequestEmitterImpl` to set up a coroutine `Producer` for requests.
 This channels requests from a GUI that runs in the same process to the core.

-The package perspectives-react uses `createTcpConnectionToPerspectives` to setup a TCP channel to communicate with a perspectives-core that runs in its own process.
+Applying this function resolves the promise InternalChannelPromise.
+This promise, in turn, is used on creating a proxy for the PDR.

+The package perspectives-react-integrated-client evaluates the statement `configurePDRproxy( "internalChannel" )` to fulfil the promise `PDRproxy`.
+This promise, in turn, is imported by the modules in the package perspectives-react, used in the client package.
+This client runs in Electron and runs the PDR in the renderer process (i.e. on the web page).

+In contrast, the package inplace evaluates the statement `configurePDRproxy( "serviceWorkerChannel" )` to fulfil the promise `PDRproxy`.
+This client runs in the browser and deploys the PDR in a service worker.

 ## Build
 Create `dist/perspectives-proxy.js` by evaluating on the command line: